AshwinJay/diesel/README.md

 DSL experiments on the JVM

 Diesel is a small project that explores various ways to create a mini-DSL for the JVM.
+More details [here](http://javaforu.blogspot.com/2013/06/diesel-dsl-experiments-on-jvm-part-2.html).

 The idea is to use existing tools/libraries to whip up a quick DSL without having to write a full blown [ANTLR](http://www.antlr.org/) or [Parboiled](https://github.com/sirthias/parboiled/wiki) grammar.